Moutoussamy/PeriProt/README.md

 The output files:
  - a PDB file ("example_charge_info.pqr") contating the charge as the bfactor column
  - a BILD file ("example_macrodipole_arrow.bild").
-Information on the macrodipole. it can be visualize with chimera
+Information on the macrodipole.
+It can be visualized with chimera

 Example of output: